 - There are a couple of interesting little rules to cut down on the amount of hostile geometry in the game – you must maximize the number of stands in contact with the enemy, if you’ve charged a unit and another unit is triangle-blocking it you just shove the offending unit off to the side, and so on.

 - Rally – if the unit is Broken, doing this un-breaks it.
-A Broken unit has a bunch of things wrong with it, but most notably if it loses 50% of its models in a single attack then it shatters, taking it off the table entirely.
+A Broken unit has a bunch of things wrong with it, but most notably if it loses 50% of its stands in a single attack then it shatters, taking it off the table entirely.

 - Reform – can change the units facing on the spot or reform ranks